aws-samples/serverless-patterns/sfn-glue-sam/Readme.md

 The SAM template deploys:
 * A Step Functions State Machine
-* An EventBridge rule that triggers the Step Functions every 2 days
+* An EventBridge rule that triggers the Step Functions every 2 days (disabled by default)
 * A Glue Job
 * IAM roles required to run the application.